Dunes

 - MAP CV input (16-ch poly: targets ratchets, offsets, or step gates — set in context menu)

-- BEAT button + CLOCK jack (tap tempo when unplugged)
+- BEAT button + CLOCK jack (tap tempo when unplugged; starts free-running at 120 BPM)

 - GATE OUT (displaced gate output)

-- END OUT (fires at end of sequence loop)
+- END OUT (fires at end of sequence loop, or at end of one-shot pass)

 Basic use